 “While we do have some fantastic opportunities ahead of us, including the 2022 Commonwealth Games and the significant economic boost that will bring to the city, we are not shying away from the challenges we currently face and that’s why we need as many people as possible to have their say on these budget proposals.”

-Details of the budget proposals to be consulted on can be found here.
+Details of the budget proposals to be consulted on can be found on our committee papers website.